RustFestEU/blog.rustfest.eu/_posts/2016-06-21-this-week-in-rustfest-3-extended-cfp-speaker-announcements.md

 ### And You !!!

 We are still looking for more speakers.
-Have an idea or proposal?
-Our CfP is still open!
+And we can't stress this enough: If you have questions or want input on or help with your proposal, **let us help you**: You can send an email to <team@rustfest.eu> or send us a [direct message via twitter](https://twitter.com/rustfest) (DM's are open to the public).
+If you are unsure, **please submit** or at least tell us.

 <a class="cfp-button button" href="http://www.rustfest.eu/papers/">Apply now!</a>